Are you about to build a website for your church and looking for some guidance?

 The design of your website all starts with your church logo.

 The logo for your church will be used on all kinds of communication: Posters, business cards, bulletins, outdoor signage, flyers, church vans/buses, and your website.
-Because the logo will be used is so many places, it is important that the logo works well in promoting your brand, no matter what form of communication is being used.
+Because the logo will be used is so many places, it is important that the logo works well in promoting your brand in all forms of communication.

-It is also important to have the logo created before you start your designing your website because the logo’s colors and style will impact the colors and style of your church website.
+It is also important to have the logo created before you start your designing your church website because the logo’s colors and style will impact and inform the colors and style of your church website.

-So if you have a logo that is current and you are happy with, then that logo can help determine your website design.
-However, if you are a new church, a church that doesn’t have a logo, or a church that is in need of a logo redesign, you should address the logo first, then address your website design.
+If you already have a nice logo you and your leadership team are happy with, then that logo will help determine your website design.
+However, if you are a new church, a church that doesn’t have a logo, or a church that is in need of a logo redesign, you should address the logo first, then address your church website design.

-- Get input from key decision makers but don’t extend the input getting to everyone in the organization.
-It is good to get 2-3 people’s input so you aren’t going solo in the logo design process but remember, too many cooks spoil the broth…
+- Get input from key decision makers but don’t try to get input from everyone in the organization.
+It is good to get 2-3 people’s input so you aren’t going solo in the logo design process but remember, too many cooks spoil the broth.

 - Look at other logos and find a few that you like.
-You don’t want to copy anyone’s logo, but sometimes it is helpful to look at other logos to figure out which styles you like and which you don’t like.
+We’re not suggesting you copy another organization’s logo, but it is helpful to look at other logos to figure out which styles you like and which you don’t like.
 Additionally, it can be helpful to have some logos you like that you can show to the designer so they have a point of reference.

 - Speak with the designer.
-The web is a great tool.
+The internet is a great medium.
 It allows us to access information and communicate with people that would have been impossible without it.
 However, it can also make things very impersonal.
+We recommend against communicating with a logo designer exclusively through emails and texts.
 It is vital to speak with someone that you understand, who understands you when you go through the logo creation process.

 - Get the logo in formats that will work in all of your communication (posters, business cards, bulletins, outdoor signage, flyers, church vans/buses, and your website).
-You should receive the logo in various sizes, with a transparent background, and multiple file formats (jpg, png, and pdf).
+You should receive the logo in various sizes, with a transparent background, and multiple file formats (jpg, png, svg (vector file)).

-Your logo design should determine your website design. – Mark Steinbrueck
+Your logo design should determine your church website design. – Mark Steinbrueck

 Step 3: Create a Content Map